-It is always worth investigating the various ways to pay when you travel around London on public transport, even if you are only visit London for a few days and don’t plan to use it much.
+It is always worth investigating the various ways to pay when you travel around London on public transport, even if you are only visit London for a few days.
 Paying the full fare each time you travel, or getting the wrong kind of travel card will be more costly and much less convenient.
-The ease and convenience of having a one day or weekly travel pass, or an Oyster card takes most of the hassle away from using public transport.
-Hopping on and off buses and tube trains with your fare already sorted, makes travelling on London transport delightfully easy.
+The ease of using a one day/weekly travel pass or an Oyster card makes everything run smoothly.

 The Oyster Card

-This card is not a ticket that you buy and hand in, it is a re-usable electronic or “smart” card which is used to pay for your journey on all the types of public transport in London, i.e on the tube, the buses, DLR (Docklands Light Railway), trams, overground trains and river buses.
+This card is not a ticket that you buy and hand in, it is a re-usable electronic or “smart” card which is used to pay for your journey on all the types of public transport in London.
+For example the tube, the buses, DLR (Docklands Light Railway), trams, overground trains and river buses.

 It is worth keeping your Oyster card after you visit London, as you can simply top it up again the next time you visit.
 Otherwise, you have the option to get any money back that is still sitting in the card when you leave, along with the £5 deposit it costs to get the card initially.

-You can get your Oyster card, top it up, or check your balance at underground ticket machines, at many local newsagents (they usually have a sign in the window advertising this service), at train station machines and offices, and London Underground Visitor Centres.
+You can buy your Oyster card, top it up, or check your balance at underground ticket machines, at many local newsagents (they usually have a sign in the window), at train station machines and offices, and London Underground Visitor Centres.